ajam/pulp/README.md

 	"whitelabel": {
 		"logo": "<img src='imgs/assets/logo.png'></img>" // Do you want to include an image in the top left?
 	},
-	"panelZoomMode": "mobile-only", // Default is `mobile-only`.
-																	// `desktop-hover` which will zoom to a portion of that image on hover on desktop and maintain clicking to panels on mobile.
-																	// Set `desktopHoverZoomOptions to custom values or leave blank to go with sensible defaults;
+	"panelZoomMode": "desktop-hover", // If the toolbar button is clicked, users will zoom into the page on hover following animation settings below
+																	  // Set to `false` to disable this functionality.
+You'll also want to comment out the toolbar button.
 	"desktopHoverZoomOptions": {
 		"scale": 1.75, // How much you want it to zoom "fit": 0.98, // A value between 0 and 1.
 Defaults to 1.
 Set this to something around .96 if you want to cut off the edges a little bit, like in this demo.
 This setting is useful if you have white space around your panels
-		"padding": 0.25 // A value between 0 and .5.
+		"padding": 0.25, // A value between 0 and .5.
 Sometimes you don't want the mouse to have to reach the edge of the page to fully zoom.
 Setting this to something like .25 will mean you've reached the edge of the zoomed in image when you're within 25% of the page edge.
-	},
+    "zoomInDelay": "200ms", // A delay that will not trigger a zoom when the mouse is quickly passing over the page "zoomOutDelay": "1500ms", // How long to wait after the mouse has exited the page to zoom out.
+This allows users some leeway if they accidentally zoomedo ut
+    "zoomInSpeed": "600ms", // How fast to zoom in "zoomOutSpeed": "500ms", // How fast to zoom out "mouseFollowSpeed": "350ms" // How fast to follow the mouse },
 	"lazyLoadExtent": 6, // How many pages behind and ahead do you want to load your images "transitionDuration": "400ms", // In milliseconds, how fast the panels zooms and page turns animate.